-Note: You can also use File > Text Editor > Open File from the main menu, or Open File from the popup menu in the Sources window.
+Note: You can also select File → Text Editor → Open File from the main menu, or Open File from the popup menu in the Sources window.
 You can also select an appropriate design object in the Scopes window or Objects window, right-click and select Go to Source Code.